jiaohehu/NPreview/DOC-contex.md

 The vertical spaces are controlled by the following parameters:

-  %!CONTEX.topspace=20;
+  \setlayout[topspace=20mm,
-  %!CONTEX.header=10;
+             header=10mm,
-  %!CONTEX.footer=0;
+             footer=0mm,
-  %!CONTEX.height=250;
+             height=250mm]

 # Two column layout

-The two column layout for CONTEX can be done.
+The two column layout for CONTEXT can be done.
 It involves using the command \startcolumns[balance=no] and \stopcolumns.
 Without additional setup, these two commands assumes a two column layout.
 The "balance=no" option instructs that the left column can be